Critical transition in fast-rotating turbulence within highly elongated domains: Results from direct numerical simulations

 The right panel of \ref{fig:fluxes} shows the corresponding 1-D spectra for the same four values of $\lambda$ as in the left panel of the same figure.
 In cases $(c)$ and $(d)$, that display an inverse cascade, the spectrum is maximum at small wave numbers $k_\perp\simeq 2$.
 The reason why the spectrum does not peak at the smallest wavenumber $k=1$ is the damping by the large-scale friction.
 In cases $(a)$ and $(b)$, the spectrum has two local maxima, one at the forcing scale $k_\perp=k_f$ and another one near $k_\perp=k_f/2$.
 This implies that there is transfer of energy to scales twice as large as the forcing scale.
 This, however, does not indicate an inverse cascade as this secondary peak remains close to the forcing scale and does not move further up to larger scales.

 The 2-D spectra associated with cases $(b)$ and $(d)$ are presented in figure \ref{fig:2Dspec}.
 They show that the secondary maximum observed in the 1-D energy spectra at $k_\perp \approx k_f/2$ for $(b)$ stems from contributions at $k_\parallel>0$.
 For $\lambda>\lambda_c$, the inverse energy cascade of the 2-D manifold leads to a maximum at $k_\parallel =0$, at small $k_\perp$.
-Finally figure \ref{fig:1Dspec} shows the 1-D spectra from cases $(b)$ and $(d)$ decomposed to their horizontal $E_\perp(k_\perp)$ and parallel $E_\parallel(k_\perp)$ components.
+Finally, figure \ref{fig:1Dspec} shows the 1-D spectra from cases $(b)$ and $(d)$ decomposed to their perpendicular $E_\perp(k_\perp)$ and parallel $E_\parallel(k_\perp)$ components.
 They show that perpendicular motions dominate for all wavenumbers $k<k_f$ in the case of an inverse cascade and also close to the secondary maximum at $k_f/2$ for the flows that do not display an inverse cascade.
-At large $k>k_f$ the two spectra are of the same order with $E_\parallel(k_\perp)> E_\perp(k_\perp)$.
+At large $k>k_f$, the two spectra are of the same order with $E_\parallel(k_\perp)> E_\perp(k_\perp)$. \NOTE{One further observes that when an inverse cascade is present, it is occurring in the perpendicular components only.
+This is in agreement with expectation, since the parallel velocity component obeys an advection-diffusion equation in the slow manifold, and therefore displays a forward cascade.}